-You can gain a level 7 BA in Early Childhood Studies, in just 14 months whilst you are working, if you currently hold a QQI ECCE Level 6 award.
+You can gain a Level 7 BA (Ord) Early Childhood Studies degree in just 14 months whilst you are working, if you currently hold a QQI ECCE Level 6 award.
 You can study this degree in your own time through blended learning, with a combination of webinar tutorial seminars and online learning.
 You can join the large network of early years practitioners on this learning journey.
 There is an easy payment plan designed to make this degree affordable.
 These factors, together with the one to one tutorial support, offer you a Level 7 BA (Ord) Early Childhood Studies degree that is accessible, affordable and achievable.

 Why should I study this course?

 If you hold the ECCE full major award and are looking to further your qualifications, we have designed this level 7 BA Early Childhood Studies for you.
 It is delivered by blended learning to support your work-life balance and offers you a path of progression to level 8 and right through to a Level 9 Masters in Early Childhood Studies.

 As an early years graduate, working as a manager in an early childhood setting is a natural career progression.
 There will also be new career options available to you.
 Upon successful completion of this degree, you will be eligible to apply for more diverse roles such as those within community projects and public health.

-If you hold this level 7 degree, you are eligible to gain the higher capitation grant from the DCYA (Dept. of Children and Youth Studies) for your role in an early childhood centre.
+If you hold this level 7 degree, you are eligible to gain the higher capitation grant from the DCEDIY (formerly the DCYA) for your role in an early childhood centre.
 Visit page 9 of the DCYA list here to view details.

 Who will recognise my qualification?

 Upon successful completion of this programme, you will be awarded a BA in Early Childhood Studies.
 This is awarded at level 7 on the National Framework of Qualifications.